premail/premail/README.md

 ## Creating a new design

-Edit the contents of `_templates` to fit your design that will be in place for each email.
+Look in the `designs` subdirectory.
+This will hold each of the designs (structure and styling) for your emails.
+For instance, you might have a newsletter design, a welcome message design, and a special holiday design.

+The `_templates` directory holds an example design.
+You can choose to use this design and modify it, or write your own.

+If you're starting out for the first time and want to create a new design with the name `postmodern`, for instance, you'd do the following in your console:

+- `cd designs`
+- `cp -r _templates postmodern`
+- `cd postmodern`

+Within each design directory, you'll find the following:

 - `index.mjml`: This file includes all the component files.
 You shouldn't normally need to edit this unless you are re-ordering the structure or changing the `lang` value.
-- `content`: This folder holds files that will _always_ change in each email -- the title, preview text, header/hero area and main body.
+- `content`: This directory holds files that will _always_ change in each email -- the title, preview text, header/hero area and main body.
-- `structure`: This folder holds files that may _sometimes_ change in each email -- top and bottom navigation menus, social media links, and the footer area.
+- `structure`: This directory holds files that may _sometimes_ change in each email -- top and bottom navigation menus, social media links, and the footer area.
-- `style`: This folder contains the CSS attributes that, ideally, _will not_ change from project to project.
+- `style`: This directory contains the CSS attributes that, ideally, _will not_ change from project to project.
-- `dist`: This folder doesn't exist initially, but will contain the output `index.html` for you to use.
+- `dist`: This directory doesn't exist initially, but will contain the output `index.html` for you to use.

+In your console, run `gulp watch` with the `-d` option, followed by the directory name of your design.
+Using the example above with a design named `postmodern`, you'd run `gulp watch -d postmodern`.

-In your console, run `gulp watchTemplates`.
-This will watch for any changes in any `index.mjml` files (including any partials referenced with `<mj-include>`), and re-render `index.html` file in unminified form in the `dist` subdirectory.
-You can leave your browser open to this page.
+This will watch for any changes in any `index.mjml` files (including any partials referenced with `<mj-include>`), and re-render the `index.html` file in unminified form in the `dist` subdirectory of your design.
+You can leave a web browser open to this page.

-If you don't want to continuously watch your files, you can simply run `gulp` and it will build the `index.html` file in unminified form and then stop.
-This is equivalent to running `gulp devTemplates`.
+If you don't want to continuously watch your files, use `gulp build`, or just `gulp` instead.
+Again using the `postmodern` example, that would be `gulp build -d postmodern`.
+This will create the `index.html` file and then stop.

-### Sublime Text 3 users

-Sublime should auto-detect the build-system based on your files, but you can check by going to Tools > Build System > MJML

-Be sure that in the Tools menu, "Save All on Build" is checked (which is the default).

-Then, you can press <kbd>Ctrl-B</kbd> to run the unminified build.

 ## Creating a new email from an existing design

-1. Once you have a standard design, copy the `_templates` directory and give it a name for a specific email.
-2. Edit the `.mjml` files as necessary for this individual email.
-3. Use the watch or build options above to recompile into an `index.html` file you can import into your email sender of choice.
+Instructions TK.

 ## Rendering the email for production

-In your console, run `gulp prodTemplates`.
-This will render `index.html` [in minified form](https://github.com/mjmlio/mjml/blob/master/packages/mjml-cli/README.md#minify-and-beautify-the-output-html) in the `dist` subdirectory of your design.
+In your console, append `--prod`, e.g. `gulp build -d postmodern --prod`.
+This will render `index.html`
+[in minified form](https://github.com/mjmlio/mjml/blob/master/packages/mjml-cli/README.md#minify-and-beautify-the-output-html)
+in the `dist` subdirectory.

 Images can be included locally while you're drafting the email, but MJML doesn't do anything magical in terms of hosting these images -- you'll still have to